pytorchbearer/visual/README.md

 ## About

-Torchbearer.variational is a companion package to [torchbearer](https://github.com/ecs-vlc/torchbearer) which is intended to re-implement state of the art practices in filter and feature visualisation.
+Torchbearer.visual is a companion package to [torchbearer](https://github.com/ecs-vlc/torchbearer) which is intended to re-implement state of the art practices in filter and feature visualisation.

 <a name="installation"/>